baorv/l5-tabler/README.md

 ...
 ```

-Setup middleware for menu by create new middleware named: **DefineMenu**
+Setup the middleware for menu by create a new middleware named: **DefineMenu**

 You can read more at: https://github.com/lavary/laravel-menu

 ```php
 <?php